pdidev/tutorial/README.md

 ```
 Where `?` is the number of the exercise.

 %PDI is focusing on I/O operations.
-You should focus on the `main` function.
+You should focus on the `yaml` files and `main` function.
 There is no need to fully dive in `iter` and `exchange` functions.

 ## Ex1.
 Getting started